-The higher-level principles within these documents can also be applied to effective teaching and practice for the many other cultures present in our New Zealand schools.
+The higher-level principles within these documents can also be applied to effective teaching practice for the many other cultures present in our New Zealand schools/kura and Kāhui Ako.

-2. He Urunga Tū An Entrance to Engagement
+2. He Urunga Tū an Entrance to Engagement

 He Urunga Tū is about: